Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Timberwolves

-Aaron Gordon could make a big impact for the Denver Nuggets at 9:30 PM on Sunday against the Minnesota Timberwolves in the 2023 NBA Playoffs.
+Aaron Gordon and the rest of the Denver Nuggets take the court versus the Minnesota Timberwolves in the NBA Playoffs on Tuesday, at 9:00 PM ET.

-If you'd like to make predictions on Gordon's performance, we look at his available prop bets, using stats and trends, below.
+If you'd like to make predictions on Gordon's performance, we break down his available prop bets, using stats and trends, below.

 Aaron Gordon Prop Bets vs. the Timberwolves